TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 ![image](https://github.com/TheBIPM/SI-Reference-Point-2023/assets/105931640/db59e808-d34d-4fb6-9ee0-6bcdcc236bb4)

+As an example, to browse the files visually using GraphDB:
-* Download the (free) GraphDB Desktop software [6] and install it on your computer.
+* Download the (free) (GraphDB Desktop software)[https://www.ontotext.com/products/graphdb/] and install it on your computer.
-* Create a new repository, e.g. MMDD-SI Ref
+* Create a new repository, e.g. SI-MMDD
 * Download the TTL files from the SI Reference Point and upload them into GraphDB.
 Ensure the “Autocomplete” function is selected and import the files to the following locations:
     * SI/units
     * SI/prefixes